dileep315r/dileep315r.github.io/cpp.md

     }
     ```
 38. For example, when the memory needed depends on user input.
 On these cases, programs need to dynamically allocate memory, for which the C++ language integrates the operators new and delete.
+39. ```pointer = new type [number_of_elements]``` allocates block of elemenmts.
-39. There is a substantial difference between declaring a normal array and allocating dynamic memory for a block of memory using new.
+40. There is a substantial difference between declaring a normal array and allocating dynamic memory for a block of memory using new.
 The most important difference is that the size of a regular array needs to be a constant expression, and thus its size has to be determined at the moment of designing the program, before it is run, whereas the dynamic memory allocation performed by new allows to assign memory during runtime using any variable value as size.
-40. The other method is known as nothrow, and what happens when it is used is that when a memory allocation fails, instead of throwing a bad_alloc exception or terminating the program, the pointer returned by new is a null pointer, and the program continues its execution normally.
+41. The other method is known as nothrow, and what happens when it is used is that when a memory allocation fails, instead of throwing a bad_alloc exception or terminating the program, the pointer returned by new is a null pointer, and the program continues its execution normally.
-41.
+42. The value passed as argument to delete shall be either a pointer to a memory block previously allocated with new, or a null pointer (in the case of a null pointer, delete produces no effect).
+43.